Blosc/blogsite/posts/blosc2-pytables-perf.rst

 - It speeds-up compression and decompression because multithreading works better with more blocks.
 Remember that you can specify the number of threads to use by using the `MAX_BLOSC_THREADS <http://www.pytables.org/usersguide/parameter_files.html?highlight=max_blosc_threads#tables.parameters.MAX_BLOSC_THREADS>`_ parameter, or by using the `BLOSC_NTHREADS <https://www.blosc.org/c-blosc2/reference/blosc1.html?highlight=blosc_nthreads#blosc1-api>`_ environment variable.

 However, the traditional drawback of having large chunks is that getting small slices would take long time because the whole chunk has to be read completely and decompressed.
-Blosc2 surmounts that difficulty like this: it asks HDF5 where chunks start on-disk (via `H5Dget_chunk_info() <https://docs.hdfgroup.org/hdf5/v1_12/group___h5_d.html#title12>`_), and then it access to the internal blocks independently instead of having to decompress the entire chunk.
+Blosc2 surmounts that difficulty like this: it asks HDF5 where chunks start on-disk (via `H5Dget_chunk_info() <https://docs.hdfgroup.org/hdf5/v1_12/group___h5_d.html#title12>`_), and then it access to the internal blocks (aka the *second partition*) independently instead of having to decompress the entire chunk.
 This effectively avoids penalizing access to small data slices.

-In the graphic below you can see that, in order to retrieve the green slice, only blocks 2 and 3 needs to be addressed and decompressed, instead of the (potentially much) larger chunk 0 and 1, which would be the case for the traditional 1 single partition in HDF5:
+In the graphic below you can see the second partition in action where, in order to retrieve the green slice, only blocks 2 and 3 needs to be addressed and decompressed, instead of the (potentially much) larger chunk 0 and 1, which would be the case for the traditional 1 single partition in HDF5:

 .. image:: /images/blosc2_pytables/block-slice.png
   :width: 70%